ethereum/remix-project/best-practices.md

 - A module trigger events using `event` property:
   `self.event = new EventManager()` .
 Events can then be triggered:
   `self.event.trigger('eventName', [param1, param2])`

-- `self._view` is the HTML view renderered by `yo-yo` in the `render` function
+- `self._view` is the HTML view renderered by `yo-yo` in the `render` function.
 - `render()` this function should be called:

-   * At the first rendering (make sure that the returned node element is put on the DOM),
+  * At the first rendering (make sure that the returned node element is put on the DOM).

-   * When some property has changed in order to update the view
+  * When some property has changed in order to update the view.
+- `self.state` contains state properties of the module.
+These properties are either given from the parent through `òpts` or     computed during the life of the object.
+- `update(state)` allow the parent to update some of the state properties.
+- for all functions / properties, prefixing by underscore (`_`) means the scope is private.

-- look them up, discuss them, update them
+- look them up, discuss them, update them.

 ## Module Definition (example)
 ```js